Military Science (MILS)

 MILS 4312R.
 ROTC Independent Study.
 2 Hours.

 The course covers the dynamics of group and individual leadership in a field environment, including opportunities to apply leadership principles and techniques in challenging situations to further prepare them for leadership positions in the military or other careers.
 This combined laboratory experience allows cadets at various experience levels to collaborate, which better mimics the realities of the professional military service experience.
 Repeatable for credit 8 times (8 total credits).
 COURSE LEARNING OUTCOMES (CLOs) are: At the successful conclusion of this course students will: 1.
 Practice attributes of military operations in realistic scenarios.
 2. Demonstrate understanding of military operations, practices, and responsibilities.
 3. Apply the Army values, ethics, and code of conduct to various scenarios and demonstrate ethical reasoning and decision-making.
+Course Fee Required.
 Prerequisites: Departmental Approval.
 Corequisites: MILS 1200, MILS 1210, MILS 2200, MILS 2210, MILS 3200, MILS 3210, MILS 4200 or MILS 4210; in the rare case in which a student is enrolled in two MILS courses that require the lab in the same semester, the student only needs to enroll once that semester.
 FA, SP, SU.